wp-plugins/better-recent-posts-widget/readme.txt

 Tested up to: 4.2
 Stable tag: 1.1.8

 If you’ve ever wanted more control (a lot more control) over displaying your recent posts, this is the widget for you.
 Plus thumbnails.
-Glorious, wonderful thumbnails.

 == Description ==